ptabasso2/springblog/README.md

 Creating springback           ... done
 ````

-At this point the two images `springfront`, `springback` are built in the local repository (`pejese`) and the corresponding containers are up and running.
+At this point the two images `springfront`, `springback` are built in the local repository (`pejese` in my case) and the corresponding containers are up and running.
 You may want now to push those newly created images to your own remote image registry (ex: dockerhub or any other registry of your choice) by running `docker push`.

 Make sure you are authenticated to your registry through the `docker login` command.